National HIV Prevention Capacity Building Resources

 The Capacity Building Assistance (CBA) Network

 The CBA Provider Network is part of the Capacity Building Branch within CDC’s Division of HIV/AIDS Prevention.
 This branch provides national CBA and related resources for High-Impact HIV Prevention, which includes funding the 21 CBA providers who comprise the network.
-CBA providers offer free training, technical assistance (TA) and technology transfer to health departments, community-based organizations and health care organizations in the areas of: HIV testing, prevention with positives, prevention with high-risk negative persons, condom distribution, organizational development and policy.
+CBA providers offer free training, technical assistance (TA) and technology transfer to health departments, community-based organizations, and health care organizations in the areas of: HIV testing, prevention with positives, prevention with high-risk negative persons, condom distribution, and organizational development and policy.

 The AIDS Education and Training Center Program

 The AIDS Education and Training Center (AETC) Program is the training arm of the Ryan White HIV/AIDS Program.
 The AETC Program is a national network of leading HIV experts who provide locally based, tailored education, clinical consultation and TA to health care professionals and health care organizations to integrate high quality, comprehensive care for those living with or affected by HIV.

 The National Center for Innovation in HIV Care provides free training and TA to Ryan White-funded AIDS service organizations and community-based organizations to help them navigate the changing health care landscape.
 We help organizations develop strategies to improve operational effectiveness and implement best practices, to optimize outcomes along the continuum of HIV care.

 The Clinician Consultation Center

 The Clinician Consultation Center provides health care providers with a national resource to obtain timely and appropriate responses to clinical questions related to treatment of persons with HIV infection and/or possible health care worker exposure to HIV and other blood-borne pathogens.